I am working on a major project to re-examine the career of E.L. (Eric) Mascall, Anglican priest and theologian of the twentieth century.

 So far, the fruits of this project are in the form of journal articles and book chapters:

 3. E.L.
-Mascall and the Anglican opposition to the ordination of women as priests, 1954-1978 [forthcoming in Studies in Church History, summer 2023]
+Mascall and the Anglican opposition to the ordination of women as priests, 1954-1978 [forthcoming in Studies in Church History, summer 2023, but available Open Access now]

 As well as these, there are (hopefully) forthcoming further studies: on Mascall’s formation in the 1930s and 1940s and his adoption of Thomism (under peer review), and on his social and economic thought (in preparation).
 I hope to add more in due course.